Muscat Oman Travel Guide

 Nizwa: Approximately 1.5-2 hours drive from Muscat.
 Nizwa is a historic capital, famous for its impressive Nizwa Fort, a lively souq (specifically the Friday cattle market), and the nearby ancient village of Birkat Al Mouz, known for its traditional mud-brick houses and falaj irrigation system.

 Jebel Akhdar (Green Mountain): Approximately 2-2.A drive of 5 hours.
-A 4x4 vehicle is necessary to reach the plateau.
+A 4x4 vehicle is necessary to access the plateau.
 Known for its terraced farms, rose plantations (seasonal), traditional villages, and cooler temperatures, Jebel Akhdar offers stunning mountain scenery.

 One of Oman's most impressive and beautifully restored forts, located about an hour's drive from Muscat.
 A natural hot spring is nearby.